Overview of Smallbore Target Shooting Organisation & Competitions

 3P can be shot indoors, but only on ranges officially approved to be safe for the purpose.
 Only two ranges are so approved in Lothian (Edinburgh University/EU Alumni and Watsonians).

 The International Shooting Sports Federation is the governing body for target rifle shooting in the world.
-Its rules are slightly different from those of the NSRA and they govern all the major championships such as the Olympics, Continental championships, World Cups and the Commonwealth Games, plus many more.
+Its rules vary from those of the NSRA and they govern all the major championships such as the Olympics, Continental championships, World Cups and the Commonwealth Games, plus many more.
 It has a huge influence on the conduct of shooting world-wide.
 Most nations of the world use these rules for their domestic shooting, but Great Britain is one of the few which has its own set of shooting rules (set by the NSRA for smallbore and air shooting, at least).
 The others are mainly Commonwealth countries and other ex-colonies such as the USA.
 GB virtually invented the sport of target shooting in the late 19th century, but as in so many other sports with their origins in this country, the worldwide governance has been taken out of its hands.
 The ISSF HQ is in Munich but its official languages is English, so I suppose we still have some influence.

 Fullbore shooting is shot with rifles of calibres of 7.62 mm or 6.5 mm.
 It is never shot indoors, but always on outdoor ranges of from 200 yards to 1,200 yards.
 Although there are many common principles, it is a different sport to smallbore rifle shooting.
 There are not many fullbore ranges in Scotland but there is one at Castlelaw in the Pentland Hills, near Edinburgh.
 It belongs to the Army, but the local fullbore club (the East of Scotland Rifle Club) has regular summertime access to it.
 The most famous of all ranges is at Bisley in Surrey, which is a huge range complex run by the National Rifle Association (NRA).
 If you wish to know more, check out their website (see below).